Specify the cloud-delivered protection level

 Double-click the Select cloud protection level setting and set it to Enabled.
 Select the level of protection:

-- Setting to Default Windows Defender Antivirus blocking level provides strong detection without increasing the risk of detecting legitimate files.
+- Default Windows Defender Antivirus blocking level provides strong detection without increasing the risk of detecting legitimate files.

-- Setting to High blocking level applies a strong level of detection while optimizing client performance (greater chance of false positives).
+- High blocking level applies a strong level of detection while optimizing client performance (greater chance of false positives).

 - High + blocking level applies additional protection measures (may impact client performance and increase risk of false positives).

-While unlikely, setting this switch to High might cause some legitimate files to be detected (although you will have the option to unblock or dispute that detection).
-The High + setting might impact client performance.
-We recommend you set this to the default level (Not configured).
+While unlikely, setting this switch to High or High + may cause some legitimate files to be detected (although you will have the option to unblock or dispute that detection).